chadjemmett/jaundice/README.md

 * If you are too healthy the number of days increases.
 * If you are not healthy enough, you die or you get transplanted.
 * There are drugs and other resources to find.
 Some of them decrease your health and increase your chance of transplant. other things make you healthier but increase the number of days.
 * Enemies to fight.
 Boredom, depression, lack of money.
-* You can get items to increas your health if you are close to death.
+* You can get items to increase your health if you are close to death.
 But they make it harder to get a transplant.

 Items
 =====